[Instructions] Depositing & Withdrawing IOTX with Coinbase

 :outbox_tray: Withdrawing IOTX from Coinbase

-For any other questions, please contact Coinbase Support.
+:hammer_and_wrench: For Coinbase-specific questions, contact Coinbase Support.

 2 Likes